What Happens After You Die in Hospice?

 During this time, families may stay with their loved one.
 If a patient is struggling, it can be helpful for the family to reassure them that they'll be okay and give permission to the patient to make this final transition.

-Sometimes a patient will struggle to hang on while family is in the room, only to pass away as soon as loved ones leave the room for a moment, often as though the patient was waiting for that opportunity to leave peacefully on their own.
+Sometimes a hospice patient will struggle to hang on while family is in the room, only to pass away as soon as loved ones leave the room for a moment, often as though the patient was waiting for that opportunity to leave peacefully on their own.

 At Death: Physical Changes

-As soon as possible, the death must be officially pronounced by a registered nurse, physician, coroner or medical examiner.
+After death, what happens next is that as soon as possible, the death must be officially pronounced by a registered nurse, physician, coroner or medical examiner.
 The person pronouncing death must then complete paperwork which certifies the time, place and cause of death in preparation for the death certificate.
 If the death occurs in a facility, they may have their own additional protocol for this process.

 In the moments immediately after death, family members can take the time they need to be with their loved one's body.
 Some families sit with their loved one.
 Some share stories.
 Some perform a religious ritual.